 He has been appointed as a facilitator for environmental cases by the United States District Court for the Eastern District of Michigan and is a member of the Voluntary Facilitative Mediation Panel for the United States District Court for the Western District of Michigan and is certified as a civil facilitative mediator in Kent and Oakland County Circuit Courts.

 Phil has also represented clients in administrative hearings, local, state and federal trial and appellate courts, including the United States District Courts for the Eastern and Western Districts of Michigan, the United States 6th Circuit Court of Appeals and the United State Supreme Court.
 He is also a former registered lobbyist with the State of Michigan.

-Phil has been appointed, and currently serves, as a Special Assistant Attorney General in connection with the Flint Water Litigation.
+Phil is a former Special Assistant Attorney General in connection with the Flint Water Litigation.